fmbot-discord/docs/docs/faq.md

 The develop bot is used to test new fixes and functionality before they go to the normal bot.
 This is usually announced in #announcements.

 This bot can have more downtime and bugs than the normal bot, so that is something to keep in mind.
 The bots currently share the same database, so switching is easy.

-In the future you will be able to check the version through `.fmstatus`, but it's currently broken.

 ## I like this bot